-A day trip to Kawau Island can include a look through Governor Grey’s mansion house, forest walks to old copper mines and a swim at the beach.
+A day trip to Kawau Island is pure magic.
+Visit Governer Grey’s mansion house, enjoy forest walks to old copper mines and swim at the beach.

 A manganese mine was established on the island in the 1840s; shortly after, copper was discovered by accident.
 Fascinating ruins of the underground seashore copper mine, a pumping engine house and a small smelter remain today.